dpc-sdp/sdp-docs/docs/development/frontend-website/coding-standards.md

 # Front-End Coding Standards

+!!! todo "This content is out of date"

+    This content is out of date, see https://github.com/dpc-sdp/ripple/blob/develop/CONTRIBUTING.md#coding-standards

 We use [JavaScript Standard Style](https://standardjs.com/) and [Official ESLint plugin for Vue.js](https://eslint.vuejs.org/) for all our [contributed](../../ripple/components.md) and custom components.